Technigo/project-music-releases/README.md

 ## The problem

-We structured the site by dividing the different pieces of information React componets such as 'Artists', 'Albums' and 'Icons' and then mounted them together.
+We structured the site by dividing the different pieces of information React componets such as 'Artists', 'Albums' and 'Icons' and then mounted them together and styled if after given design guidelines.

 If we had more time we would go for the strecth goals which was to add a playlist.